InteractiveAdvertisingBureau/iabtcf-es/README.md

 # @iabtcf

-Official compliant tool suite for implementing the iab.
+Official JavaScript / TypeScript compliant tool suite for implementing the iab.
 Transparency and Consent Framework (TCF).
+The essential toolkit for CMPs.